-I am an 19-year-old college junior, sci-fi enthusiast, and avid gamer.
+I am an 22-year-old college senior, sci-fi enthusiast, and avid gamer.
 Having built my first computer at 10 years old (which I still use today), I have an passionate love for computers and new technology such as virtual and augmented reality, and enjoy learning about network security and white hat hacking.
-When I'm not making a website or developing a video game, I love writing calligraphy, drawing, playing games like TEKKEN 7 and Final Fantasy, and reading fantasy/sci-fi!
+When I'm not making a website or developing a video game, I love writing calligraphy, drawing, playing games like TEKKEN 7 and Final Fantasy XIV, and reading fantasy/sci-fi!

 I was a founding member of and am currently Vice President of Virtual Reality at UCI, UCI's premier VR club.
 In addition, I am working part-time as UCI Esports staff and also as an independent game developer.

 Immerse is a first-of-its-kind VR language learning platform used by universities and institutions in Asia and Europe.
 With the rise of virtual classrooms, Immerse serves to bridge the gap between screen and real life by facilitating face-to-face communication supervised by language teachers.

 I helped upgrade Immerse to current generation VR headsets by developing the locomotion and player interaction systems.
 In addition, I developed systems for teachers to more easily manage and interact with students.

 An atmospheric first-person puzzle-adventure game set in the afterlife for the PC, PS4 and Virtual Reality.
 One of the first full-length VR titles with 6+ hours of story, XING came out September 2017 for PC and all PC VR headsets, and Februrary 2019 for PS4 and PSVR.

 I worked on XING during high school over the summer of 2016 and in spring/summer of 2017.
 In addition to providing in-depth bug analysis and feedback, I worked on the in-game menu, puzzle design of different game levels, and core VR features such as teleportation.

 88% (Very) Positive Rating on Steam